vilenarios/ar-io-bundler/docs/architecture/X402_END_TO_END_DEEP_DIVE.md

 **A**: Per x402 standard, the **price quote endpoint** returns 200 OK with payment requirements.
 The **actual 402 response** happens at the upload endpoint when payment is required.

 ### Q: What happens if user has both balance AND sends X-PAYMENT header?
 **A**: X-PAYMENT takes priority.
-The upload service checks for X-PAYMENT header first (line 286), and if present, uses x402 flow regardless of traditional balance.
+The upload service checks for X-PAYMENT header first, and if present, uses x402 flow regardless of traditional balance.

 ### Q: Can users mix x402 and traditional payments?
 **A**: Yes!
 In hybrid mode, excess x402 payment is credited to traditional balance.
 User can then use that balance for future uploads without x402.